LimonHalder/bengali-rag-qa-bot/README.md

 ### 1. What method or library did you use to extract the text, and why?
 Did you face any formatting challenges with the PDF content?

 In the project, **PyMuPDF (fitz)** and **PyPDF2** libraries were used to extract divide the pdf into two section for passage and mcq.
-The OCR techniques (using **pytesseract**) integrated are used from extract the text from the sectioned pdf and store in two different txt files.
+The OCR techniques (using **pytesseract** integrated "ben") are used from extract the text from the sectioned pdf and store in two different txt files (raw_data/passage_raw.txt and raw_data/mcq_raw.txt).
-Yes, OCr can not proper extract mcq question's answer from the answer box(SL:ans pair of 100 mcq).
+Yes, OCR can not proper extract mcq question's answer from the answer box(SL:ans pair of 100 mcq).

 **Formatting challenges:**
 PDF files often had inconsistent line breaks, embedded images, and mixed formatting which led to fragmented or broken sentences.
-Bengali-specific script complexities (like conjuncts and vowel signs) sometimes caused extraction artifacts, requiring extra cleanup and normalization during preprocessing.
+Bengali-specific script complexities (like conjuncts and vowel signs) sometimes caused extraction artifacts.

-Later i use a llm for structured output suitable for vector embedding.
+Later i use a llm for processing the rextracted rwa text and  structuring output suitable for converting into vector embedding.
+Stored in process_data/section1.txt and process_data/section2.txt.

 ---

 ### 2. What chunking strategy did you choose (e.g. paragraph-based, sentence-based, character limit)?
 Why do you think it works well for semantic retrieval?

-The chunking strategy employed is primarily **paragraph-based chunking combined with a character limit** (around 500–700 characters).
+The chunking strategy employed is primarily **paragraph-based chunking combined with a character limit** (around 100-400 characters).
 Text was split at natural paragraph breaks (double newlines or explicit markers), then further segmented if too long.

 Two way.
 One for passage type text, where i used chnk_size=400 with overlappinig=200. another on is for formated mcq type text ,  where i used chunk_size=100, overlap=10.